Fred-Evif/Matilda/source/workflow.rst

-Introduction to the Matilda (Workflow)
+Introduction to the Matilda (Workflow and designment)
 =========================================

 In this introductory tutorial, we go through the different steps of an scvi-tools workflow.